-Our critical accounting policies are those policies which require the most significant judgments and estimates in the preparation of our financial statements.
-Management has determined that our most critical accounting policies are those relating to revenue recognition, accrued research and development expenses and stock-based compensation.
+Our critical accounting policies are those policies that require the most significant judgments and estimates in the preparation of our financial statements.
+Management has determined that our most critical accounting policies are those relating to revenue recognition, accrued research and development expenses, available-for-sale investments and stock-based compensation.